 - Topology Diaphragm Technology for more natural and detailed sound quality

 - Long-range transmission distance for clear communication at 490 feet (150 meters)

 HIFIMAN stakes its claim in the True Wireless market with the TWS600 HiFi Earbuds.
-Featuring its proprietary Topology Diaphragm driver which comes with a unique nano-coating to manipulate the sound signature and characteristics, to achieve specific sound outputs.
+Featuring its proprietary Topology Diaphragm driver, these earbuds come with a unique nano-coating to manipulate the sound signature and characteristics to achieve specific sound outputs.

 HIFIMAN TWS600’s Mic Test

 The mic quality of the HIFIMAN TWS600 delivers crisp clarity even over long distances.
 HIFIMAN even made a video showcasing its long-range Bluetooth connectivity and clear communication.

 The HIFIMAN TWS600 supports most voice assistants, including Siri, Cortana, Alexa, and Google Voice Assistant.
 It also features a single-channel option so you can use only one earbud for calls, listening to music and other related functions.

 However, the bulkiness of its charging case means that it isn’t as portable as other earbuds on the list.
 Additionally, there is an apparent dearth in of sub-bass presence in the sound output.
 Lastly, this diaphragm requires a burn-in period for the earbuds, so it’s best to let them run for a couple of hours before evaluating its sound performance.